Sim4n6/plasoWiki/Mac-OS-X-Packaged-Release.md

-**This page is work in progress**

-To install plaso you need to download the latest package from http://download.log2timeline.net
+To install the Mac OS X Packaged Release of plaso you need to download it from http://download.log2timeline.net

 Find the highest version number (as of this time version 1.3) and inside the folder called ```release``` is a DMG file.